intelops/compage/README.md

 Solution:

-Compage - opensource tool runs in your local or in WebAssembly based Web Containers within the browser :-
+Compage - opensource tool runs in your local or in WebAssembly based Web Containers within the browser, to visually develop backend workloads for cloud-native & K8s :-
 - easy to adopt & use UI/UX
 - built-in vscode, git, container build tools, cosign, etc.
 - Diagramming library to define the project requirements by drawing the flow of backend workloads